Millions of Americans suffer trips, slips, and falls each year, resulting in over 800,000 hospitalizations for fall-related injuries.

 - communicating with the defendant and their insurance company on your behalf to negotiate a fair settlement amount

-Having seasoned legal representation on your side can provide reassurance that your personal injury accident claim won’t simply be ignored by the defendant or their insurance.
+Having seasoned legal representation on your side can provide reassurance that your personal injury accident case won’t simply be ignored by the defendant or their insurance.

 Common Damages Awarded In Slip-And-Fall Accident Claims